rustinphares/pdf2htmlEXwiki/Font-Files.md

 Sometimes two or more font can be defined in PDF files, which are based on the same font file but with slight changes. `pdf2htmlEX` always see them as different fonts and generate separate files.

-To fix this, you might want to [optimize PDF files](https://github.com/coolwanglu/pdf2htmlEX/wiki/Optimizing-PDF-Files) before feeding them to `pdf2htmlEX`.
+To fix this, you might want to [optimize the PDF files](https://github.com/coolwanglu/pdf2htmlEX/wiki/Optimizing-PDF-Files) before feeding them to `pdf2htmlEX`.